mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 ### So adding a default value doesn't do anything?
 Default values help with API.
 Not with ABI.
 As illustrated the above table, default values have no impact on ABI.
 This is because in most languages, a function is uniquely identified by its name, and its parameters.
 Both the argument labels, and the types.
 For more on that see this [WWDC Session - Binary Frameworks in Swift](https://developer.apple.com/videos/play/wwdc2019/416/?time=1339)

-### Are there any breaking changes are not originated from a change in the API/ABI?
-Yes.
-If you change the *behavior* of something.
-Examples:
-  - **Performance Change:** A function used to take 0.3 seconds but now takes 6 seconds
-  - **Semantic Change:** A function that takes `a`, `b` as inputs and returns `c`, but after a change returns `d`.
-This is a breaking change.
-  - **Behavioral Change:** A function that used to fire notifications and now it doesn't.
-Or previously it didn't fire any notifications to a known channel but now it does.
-  - **Thread Safety:** Introducing or removing thread safety in a function can also be a breaking change.
-For example, making a function that was previously thread-safe no longer thread-safe, or vice versa.
-  - **Resource Management:** Changing how resources are managed or cleaned up within a function.
-For example, if a function that previously did not close file handles now closes them, it can impact the overall resource management in an application.
-Or if a function previously used 1% battery, but now uses 5%.

-All the above changes should be marked with a major version change along with proper release notes.

 ## How can I not make a breaking change when adding new parameters to my functions?

 Assume you had the following